Liam Gallagher: Relationships

 On 7 April 1997, Gallagher married actress Patsy Kensit at Marylebone Town Hall.
-Two months later, he began an affair with singer Lisa Moorish in Los Angeles, and she gave birth to a daughter named Molly on 26 March 1998.
+Two months later, he began an affair with singer Lisa Moorish in Los Angeles, and she gave birth to a daughter, Molly, on 26 March 1998.
 Gallagher did not meet Molly until May 2018, after which he expressed hope that he would have a continued presence in her life.
 Molly would later change her surname on her social media profiles from "Moorish" to "Moorish-Gallagher".
-Gallagher and Kensit's son, Lennon Francis Gallagher, was born on 13 September 1999.
+Liam Gallagher and Patsy Kensit's son, Lennon Gallagher, was born on 13 September 1999.
 The couple divorced in 2000.
-Gallagher's second son, Gene Gallagher, was born to Canadian singer Nicole Appleton on 2 July 2001.
+Gallagher's second son, Gene Gallagher, was born to Canadian singer Nicole Appleton of the girl group All Saints on 2 July 2001.
 After being together for nearly eight years, Gallagher and Appleton married on 14 February 2008, also at Marylebone Town Hall.

-From 2011 to 2012, Gallagher had an affair with journalist Liza Ghorbani, who gave birth to a daughter named Gemma in January 2013.
-The affair was publicly revealed five months later, after he had separated from Appleton and started dating his personal assistant Debbie Gwyther, to whom he referred as his "saviour" for helping him return to making music.
+From 2011 to 2012, Gallagher had an affair with journalist Liza Ghorbani, who gave birth to a daughter, Gemma, in January 2013.
+The affair was publicly revealed five months later, after he had separated from Appleton and started dating Debbie Gwyther, who is his manager and publicist.
 During this time, he briefly moved to his mother's house in Ireland, and he was divorced from Appleton in April 2014.
 His relationship with brother Noel further deteriorated following the severe financial pressures resulting from Liam's divorce and family court settlements, and again when Liam's requests for Noel to take part in an Oasis reunion to help him raise funds were ignored.
-In 2019, he praised all the mothers of his children for raising the children to be "good people".
+In 2019, in a BBC documentary about his life, Gallagher praised each of the four mothers of his children for raising the children to be "good people".

 During a holiday on the Amalfi Coast in August 2019, Gallagher proposed to Gwyther.
-The couple had intended to marry in Italy in the summer of 2020, but Gallagher announced in June 2020 that the wedding had been postponed due to the COVID-19 pandemic.
-They live in the Highgate area of London.
+They live in the Highgate area of London with their two cats, Sid and Nancy, whom they adopted from Wood Green Animal Charity and their dog Buttons, whom they adopted from Happy Doggo in Thailand.

+Gallagher's first grandchild Rudy, the son of Molly and footballer Nat Phillips, was born in September 2025.

 Views

 Gallagher endorsed the Labour Party in the 2017 UK general election.
 He has discussed his concerns on climate change, having publicly praised Swedish climate activist Greta Thunberg, and voted for the Green Party in the 2019 UK general election.
-He has called people involved with cancel culture "fucking squares" and elaborated, "Unless they come around to your house and say you're cancelled, you're still going to do your fucking thing. [...]
-You can still go and do your gig, there are people out there who are going to like what you’ve got to say."
+He has called people involved with cancel culture "fucking squares" and elaborated, "Unless they come around to your house and say you're cancelled, you're still going to do your fucking thing. ...
+You can still go and do your gig, there are people out there who are going to like what you've got to say."